The one and only ♣ Irish Whiskey ♣ is our drink of choice these days and here’s what you should know about it.

 First thing to note is that there is an E in Irish WhiskeyMaybe you've noticed it before, but let’s just take a wee moment to help you keep your Es in order with this simple rule: There is an E in the word Ireland, so there is also an E in their Whiskey.

-The rule also holds true for United States, so while there is no E in Scotland, Japan and Canada the same goes for their Whisky
+The rule also holds true for United States, so while there is no E in Scotland, Japan and Canada the same goes for their Whisky.
+All clear?
+Good.

 The malted barley that is used is typically (with a few exceptions) dried in closed ovens, so the smoke never gets to influence the taste, whereas in Scotland it's much more common to dry malted barley over fire and in smoke and then distill it twice.